Facts about Chichen Itza in Mexico - A UNESCO World Heritage Site

-In this guide, our travel team here at Cancun Adventures provides a list of Chichen Itza facts — including a short history of Chichen Itza, interesting details, and additional information on the surrounding region and its many sights.
+In this guide to exploring Chichen Itza, our travel team here at Cancun Adventures provides a list of Chichen Itza facts — including a short history of Chichen Itza, interesting details, and additional information on the surrounding Yucatan region and its many sights.

 At the end of this guide, we provide resources and links to some of our many award-winning Chichen Itza tours, available for travelers staying in Cancun and Playa del Carmen.
-Read on to learn more about Chichen Itza and book your tour with our team today!
+Read on to learn more about the ancient history of Chichen Itza and book your tour with our team today!

 Chichen Itza is a complex of Mayan ruins centrally located on the northern half of Mexico’s Yucatan Peninsula.
 In ancient, pre-Colombian times, Chichen Itza was a vibrant city with a diverse population of Mayan people extending well into the tens of thousands.
 Today, the site is home to the remnants of many ancient Mayan structures, including the famed El Castillo pyramid that dominates the site’s center.